 Like the calm of white snowflakes drifting towards the fur of a black dog slowing you down so you can more fully see what you are.

-[I graduated in 2011–a tough teaching market anyways–and didn’t start pet sitting full-time until 2016.
-Sometimes Life has to pound harder on the door for certain people!]
+[I graduated in 2011–a tough teaching market anyways–and didn’t start pet sitting full-time until 2016, five very stressful and disappointing years later.
+Sometimes Life has to pound harder on the door for certain people]